liushuyu6666/Auto_Job_Apply_Puppeteer/myworkdayjobs/readme.md

 4. Run it everyday and compare the latest value with the database value, incremental increase.
 5. Send an email for any new job positions.
 6. Move myworkdayjobs to the `src` folder.
+7. Log to a file
+8. `https://equifax.wd5.myworkdayjobs.com/en-US/External/job/CAN---Ontario---Toronto/Software-Engineer-Intermediate_J00148077` has a "Posted 30+ Days Ago".

 # Mechanism
 1. **Initial Page Load**: Begin at the job search page.
 An example URL might be: `https://walmart.wd5.myworkdayjobs.com/WalmartExternal`.
 Upon first loading this page, a request is made.
 Below are the details of this request: